dakoncic/MyFeatures/README.md

 **TaskMinder** is a web application designed to simplify your daily planning.
 It consists of single page with four main features:

-1. **7-Days Schedule**: A weekly overview (including today) of your committed tasks, making sure you stay on track with your goals.
+1. **7-Days Schedule**: A weekly overview of your committed tasks, making sure you stay on track with your goals.
 2. **One-Time Tasks**: A section for non-repeating tasks that need to be completed once, such as:
     - organize a bachelor party
     - research best investing options for retirement